 Wednesday Night Activities

 Capacity is limited and chairs will be spaced according to recommended social distancing guidelines.
 Staff and volunteers are required to wear masks and screen before entering the building.
-Students who attend are encouraged to wear masks and follow the health guidelines set forth by local health experts.
+Students who attend are required to wear masks and encouraged to follow the health guidelines set forth by local health experts.

 Deciding What’s Best for Your Family